altumguides/altumguides.github.io/index.md

 	  - Image with no faces to identify.
 	  - Image with very poor quality or the subject is too far away.
 	  - Image with a face that does not look like the main identity.
   - Generally speaking, if you can recognize the main identity in the image then you don't want to mark it.
-Some examples include:
+For example:
 	  - The subject has makeup on, but you can recognize her because of her lips and nose features.
 	  - The subject is wearing sunglasses, but you can recognize his chin and smile.
 	  - A drawing or animated image that is realistically similar to the main identity.